khamdihi-dev/scmhack/README.md

 # scmhack
-SCMHACK is a bruteforce tool for Facebook, Instagram and automatic bots for social media in 2024SCMHACK is a bruteforce tool for Facebook, Instagram and automatic bots for social media in 2024
+SCMHACK is a bruteforce tool for Facebook, Instagram and automatic bots for social media in 2024